fcamilleri22/dots/README.md

 Don't ask me for help with the above - I haven't tried to run games in Linux since 2010.

 ## My machine has 3 different network interfaces and 3 monitors - why doesn't this work/why does this look weird?
 Because this isn't for that.
 As stated above, these are my configuration files for me to get my work done.
 I do not work on multi-monitor setups, and thus won't dedicate time to fixing any issues there unless I start working on multi-monitor setups, and the machines I work with have, at most, a wired and wireless interface, and no more than that.
 If I am working on a machine with more than that, it's a server and I'm not running this on servers.
-If you want that functionality, feel free to contribute or fork.
+## I want to improve on this.
+How?
+Please create issues and/or write pull requests!
+## I want to use this, but I want to make and maintain little tweaks of it.
+How?
+Fork this, and do it big!

+## Special Thanks

+I'd like to thank all the Manjaro/Arch Linux maintainers out there, especially Bernhard Landauer, aka `oberon`, the primary maintainer of the Manjaro i3 Community Edition.
+I'd like to thank Dylan Araps for building `wal`, the centerpiece powering this setup's grand retheming abilities.
+I'd also like to thank all the artists who've contributed fonts and icons to open source, and thus this work.
+One of them being Pawel Nolbert, who took the picture I'm using as the default background and posted it openly to Unsplash, who also get some thanks.
+Also, the folks at GitHub for providing their platform and the Atom Editor, which are just such pleasures to work with (actually!)
+Lastly, to my Alyssa -- to think there's actually someone on this planet willing to deal with my antics on a daily basis is an impossible thought, but she's an impossibly great person.